 So we have these elements in Gen 1: poetry, narrative, religious festivals, Sabbath, and creation.
 Main character: God.
-God and creation take priority over the first three.
+God and creation take priority over the the others.

 What I get out of Genesis 1: (1) God is the creator; (2) the universe had a beginning; (3) humankind is made in God’s image; and (4) God is the Ultimate Sabbath keeper.
 The fourth point is time bound or has an expiration date, becoming unnecessary in the New Covenant.
 The first and third are timeless.
 The second point is confirmed by science, but who knows?
 Maybe science will change, so the second point is potentially timeless, but not on the same level as God being the creator and humankind are made in God’s image, which are timeless.